arv100kri/Cognitive-Services/Content/en-us/Computer-vision/AnalyzeImage.md

 Through Vision API a user can analyze and filter visual content in numerous ways, use optical character recognition to identify text found in images, distinguish color schemes, and crop photos to be used as thumbnails.

 ###Tagging images
 Tagging is a new way of analyzing an image.
 Vision API can return tags based on objects, living beings, scenery or actions found in images.
 Tags are not returned according to a hierarchical classification system, but correspond to image content.
-Tags may contain hints to avoid ambiguity or provide context, for example the tag “cello” may be accompanied by the hint “musical instrument”.
+Tags may contain hints to avoid ambiguity or provide context, for example the tag “zinnia” may be accompanied by the hint “flower”.
 All tags are in English.

 ###Generating descriptions
 A collection of content tags forms the foundation for an image “description” displayed as human readable language in complete sentences.
 More than one description will be generated for each image ordered by their confidence score.
 All descriptions are in English.